 • After the urge comes acting out on it.
 You cannot wait any longer, and you make the purchase you got excited about, often going beyond what you can actually afford.
 It will most likely provide you with a temporary sense of control and happiness.

-• Finally, despite experiencing negative emotions, they will also experience temporary relief due to satisfaction of their shopping addiction.
+• Finally, despite experiencing negative emotions, they will also experience temporary relief due to the satisfaction of their shopping addiction.

 That won’t last long, however, and before they know it, the circle repeats itself.